rein5/cpsc8430-deep-learning/hw2/hw2_1/README.md

 	python model_script.py data_folder/ [output_file.txt]

+Alternatively, the script seq2seq.sh can be used with identical arguments.

-The output file can then be evaluated using the bleu_eval.py script provided for the assignment.
+The output file can be evaluated using the bleu_eval.py script provided for the assignment.

 Note: it's assumed that the specified data_folder/ contains the file: